Convolutional Model Trees: A tilt constraint for a splitting HP

 The important question is how far $x_k$ can deviate from $m_k$.
 If it deviates by more than $\pm h_k$, then where it cuts the corner is outside the HR.
 To make sure the cut will shorten the $h_k$ to as small as we need in the children, we take a $\tau \in (0,1)$ and define what we call the \emph{tilt constraint} as follows:

-If this is satisfied, then we have by symmetry a size constraint on each child that half of the size of the bounding box in axis $k$ is at most $\frac{\sum_{i \in D_k}|\alpha_i| h_i}{|\alpha_k|}$, and we can set this as the value of $h_k$ for each child.
+If this is satisfied, then we have by symmetry a size constraint on each child that half of the size of the bounding box in axis $k$ is at most $\frac{\sum_{i \in D_k}|\alpha_i| h_i}{|\alpha_k|}$, and we can set this as the value of $h_k$ for the bounding box of each child.
+Figure 1 shows the HR and the HP cutting it, and any enclosed convex set (not seen), into two pieces, each fitting into a smaller HR along axis $k = 1$.

 What happens if the cut does not reduce the width of the axis $k$?
 We can still make the cut, but it may not lead us to a solution as fast.
 To reduce the size of the bounding box along axis $k$, we change the direction vector.
-We can change the $\alpha_i$s on the right in three ways: \begin{enumerate} \item We can set some of them to zero.
-Some sensor inputs may have almost no effect on the $y$ output over the block.
-This is measured by their importance value.
-One could set the HP coefficient to zero if the importance is, say less than $\varepsilon/100$.
-For the child blocks, these sensor inputs will likely be just as unimportant.
+We can change the $\alpha_i$s on the right in three ways.
+This is often called "shrinkage". \begin{enumerate} \item We can set some of them to zero.
+Some sensor inputs may have almost no effect on the $y$ output over the block as measured by their importance value.
+One could set the HP coefficient to zero if the importance is, say, less than a fraction of $\varepsilon$ depending on their cumulative effect.
 On the other hand, one would prefer not to eliminate from the HP coefficients belonging to sensor inputs of high importance.
-Those are doing precisely what we want them to do: discriminate between high and low values influencing $y$. \item We can diminish some of them on the right to a fraction of their original value, which changes the direction vector and helps to correct a violation of the tilt constraint.
-Unfortunately, when we diminish an $\alpha_i$ we also diminish by the same amount the range of its contribution to $y$. \item We can reduce all the $\alpha_i$ on the right by the same positive factor, this makes the component for $\alpha_k$ relatively more important and can correct any tilt violation.
-Picking he most important axis to split leads to keepng the greatest range of values to split and the greatest reduction in sizr of the bounding HR. \end{enumerate}
+Those are doing precisely what we want them to do: highlight the differences between higher and lower values of $y$ in the two child blocks. \item We can diminish some of them on the right to a fraction of their original value, which changes the direction vector and helps to correct a violation of the tilt constraint. \item We can reduce all the $\alpha_i$ on the right by the same positive factor, which can correct any tilt violation. \end{enumerate}

-There is another consideration, and that is the hardware it takes to load data and compute inner products in parallel.
+Picking he most important axis to split assures that no axis will be left out of cuts using the tilt constraint.
+In deciding to set some $\alpha_i$ to zero we may have to consider the hardware used to compute inner products in parallel.
 The hardware may have a maximum parallelism of N products of a pixel value with an HP coefficient.
 In that case, we must eliminate all but N variables.
 This could be done in order of increasing importance.

-This gives insight into why it is good to use an oblique model tree.
-If the HP has only one coefficient, just the $\alpha_k$ of largest importance, then more HP will be necessary to reduce the size of a block in all axis directions.
-The positive effect of a sole coefficient is that the cut is always in half.